playframework/playframework/documentation/manual/working/commonGuide/production/Deploying.md

 ## Using the dist task

-The dist task builds a binary version of your application that you can deploy to a server without any dependency on SBT or Activator, the only thing the server needs is a Java installation.
+The `dist` task builds a binary version of your application that you can deploy to a server without any dependency on SBT, the only thing the server needs is a Java installation.

 In the Play console, simply type `dist`: